In this post, I’ll provide some quick tips for maximising the quality of your webcam videos.

 Eyeline

 Try to look directly into the camera as much as possible.
-This helps to create engagement, connection, intimacy – and mimic a natural conversation.
-Sometimes it can be tempting to watch yourself on the scree while you’re recording.
-Try to resist this temptation, and just look directly into the camera.
+This helps to create engagement, connection, and intimacy and mimic a natural conversation.
+Sometimes, it can be tempting to watch yourself on the screen while you’re recording.
+Try to resist this temptation and just look directly into the camera.

 Quiet on the set

 This is a filmmaking term.
 And something that the assistant director calls out before filming starts.
-Now, you’re sharing your house or office with other other people.
+Now, you’re sharing your house or office with other people.
 So you may need to ask them in a nicer way.
 Not always easy.
-But let people know.
-And also so they don’t burst in.
-Like some funny videos:

 Ryan Spanger is one of Melbourne’s most respected and sought-after video production professionals.
 Ryan founded Dream Engine in 2002, and specialises in helping medium to large corporates, government departments, and the non-profit sector to connect with their audience more effectively by using video.